pramitr/megapi/README.md

 	│ Web Server │ 0 │ fork │ 10488 │ online │ 7 │ 6m │ 22.156 MB │ disabled │

 Now every time you make changes to your server, commit the changes, push them up, and then deploy your app using pm2.
 You never have to SSH into your Raspberry Pi.

-## Conclusion

-This is a bit of tedious process, but you just set up your own personal web server for less then 50 bucks.
-Pretty sweet!
-Good luck and let me know if this process could be improved!